uzh-rpg/eds-buildconf/README.md

 * [slam/eds](https://github.com/uzh-rpg/slam-eds): this is the EDS C++ library.
 * [slam/orogen/eds](https://github.com/uzh-rpg/bundles-orogen-eds): this is the Task that builds a class with all the system's functionalities.

 EDS combines Events with classical frame-based direct methods.
-You can have a look at this [zip file](https://rpg.ifi.uzh.ch/eds/code.zip), in case you are already familiarized with direct methods and you just want to see the core part of the event-based tracker that implement EDS.
+You can have a look at this [zip file](https://rpg.ifi.uzh.ch/eds/code.zip), in case you are already familiar with direct methods and you just want to see the core part of the event-based tracker implemented in EDS.
 The code in the zip file contains comments to the equations in the [paper](http://rpg.ifi.uzh.ch/docs/CVPR22_Hidalgo.pdf).

 Acknowledgements
 -------